-Xeroderma pigmentosum (XP) is a rare inherited disorder in which the body cannot repair DNA damage caused by ultraviolet (UV) light.
-This leads to extreme sun sensitivity, early skin aging, and a high risk of skin and eye cancers if not properly managed.
+Xeroderma Pigmentosum (XP) is a rare inherited genetic disorder in which the body cannot effectively repair DNA damage caused by ultraviolet (UV) radiation, leading to extreme sun sensitivity, early skin aging, and a significantly increased risk of skin and eye cancers.

 XP causes severe skin and eye reactions to sunlight, often beginning in early childhood.